 Bottom line: If you want to remove body hair quickly with minimal pain, and want results that will last longer than shaving, then a depilatory cream is a good option.
 Just make sure not to leave it on too long.

 Laser hair removal and electrolysis offer the closest thing to permanent hair removal available, but they certainly aren’t an option for everyone.
 ‘Laser’ refers to an intense pulse of light, which means it carries a risk of burns and should only be performed by a certified professional.
 Electrolysis involves inserting a fine needle into the hair shaft to destroy the hair producing cells.

 Pros: These options are often billed as permanent hair removal, and some people have been able to say goodbye to unwanted hair for good.

 Bottom line: Put in some research to decide if lasering or electrolysis is right for you.
-Know that you’ll have to be patient; each treatment must be scheduled according to your hair growth cycle and usually several treatments are needed to remove hair permanently.
+Know that you’ll have to be patient.
+Each treatment must be scheduled according to your hair growth cycle, and usually several treatments are needed to remove hair permanently.
 Ultimately, laser hair removal can be an effective way to decrease the quantity of unwanted body hair, but you’ll need to weigh the pros against time and cost.

 Even though technology has improved significantly over time, it doesn’t mean that more modern hair removal techniques are any better than ancient ones.
-In my experience, I don’t think there is a single best way to get rid of hair, but through trial and error you will discover your preference and the best hair removal solution for you.
+In my experience, I don’t think there is a single best way to get rid of hair, but through trial and error you’ll discover your preference and the best hair removal solution for you.